 Chris accidentally struck Shawn’s wife, Rebecca but showed no remorse.

 Plus, there was an underlying tone of morals and ethics.
-Shawn was an opportunistic liar, yet he was still revered by fans while Chris was the bearer of truth, but his self-righteous led him to become hated.
+Shawn was an opportunistic liar, yet fans still revered him while Chris was the bearer of truth, but his self-righteousness led him to become hated.

 There are only a couple of feuds in recent memory that invoke the same emotional response as this feud, and the first one that comes to mind is Johnny Gargano vs. Tommaso Ciampa.

 When reflecting on the greatest feuds of all-time, Chris Jericho and Shawn Michaels should be placed within the Top 5 of any list.